kirso/KirillSo.com/src/content/post/ai-chat-svelte-astro/index.md

 ---
-title: "Building Astro blog chat component with Svelte, Supabase, OpenAI and Upstash."
+title: "Building Astro blog chat component with Svelte 5, Supabase, OpenAI and Upstash."
 description: "Implementing a Svelte-based chat component with OpenAI integration, Supabase for data storage, and streaming responses in an Astro blog."
 publishDate: "2024-07-07"
 tags: ["astro", "svelte", "openai", "supabase", "webdev", "ai"]